Mats01/portfolio/stories/Developer_Journal_Making_the_Dayty_App.md

 # Developer Journal: Making the Dayty App

 The app will live here: [dayty.farmoredifferent.com](http://dayty.farmoredifferent.com) once it’s completed.
 For now this just redirects to my development server through [ngrok](https://ngrok.com/).

-This story is the spring board off of which I'm jumping into making a brand new productivity app.
-I'll be writing the story in phases as follow up stories to this one (I'll have them linked below).
-The idea is to document the entire development process and the iterations I'll be going through while making the app.
-So let's get started.

 ## What is Dayty?